-Last night and on through this morning, my site has started coming under heavy attack from all over the world – but mostly out of the Asia Pacific region.
+Last night and on through this morning my site has started coming under heavy attack from all over the world, though mostly out of the Asia Pacific region.
 More specifically, from Ukraine, Germany, Vietnam, Brisbane and China.
-What I uncovered was a new hacking technique I had never come across before, attempting to exploit http transports of cloud data services which hackers expected to be connected to my WordPress account.
+What I uncovered was a new hacking technique that I had never come across before, attempting to exploit http transports of cloud data services which hackers had falsely expected to be connected to my WordPress account.
 While the incident can be thought of more as a “probe” than an outright “hack,” it did reveal a lot about the strategy they had hoped to employ.

 While I do not own a WordPress.org account personally, this is something to watch out for.
 It is also a good idea to write a rule or install a plugin forcing all network traffic through https.
 You should also block/ban bad query strings and enforce HSTS security headers for each of your pages sites or article.
 TLS is also a must in 2018.
 As of 10/17/2018 this information has been reported to both WordPress and Oracle respectively.